Error estimates for deterministic empirical approximations of probability measures: Introduction

-The main goal of the present work is to provide essentially optimal estimates for $e_{N;d,p}(\mu)$ for any dimension and for any $\mu \in \mcl P_q$ with $p < q$, including the critical cases $d = p$ and $d = \frac{qp}{q-p}$ not yet treated in the literature, as well as improving the known rates in the full region $p \le d \le \frac{qp}{q-p}$.
-The proof, which relies on completely deterministic methods, is algorithmic in nature, in that, given a dimension $d$ and $0 < p < q \le \infty$, the placement of the points $x_1,x_2,\ldots, x_N$ can be determined up to knowledge of the measure $\mu$ at certain dyadic resolution scales depending only on $d,p,q$.
-This multiscale argument applies in all regimes, and is amenable to studying whether or not the proportionality constants converge to $0$ as $N \to \infty$.
+The main goal of the present work is to provide essentially optimal estimates for $e_{N;d,p}(\mu)$ for any dimension and for any $\mu \in \mcl P_q$ with $p < q$, including the critical cases $d = p$ and $d = \frac{qp}{q-p}$ not yet treated in the literature, as well as improving the known rates when $p \le d \le \frac{qp}{q-p}$ and $q \ge 2p$.
+The proof, which relies on completely deterministic methods, is algorithmic in nature: given $d \ge 1$ and $0 < p < q \le \infty$, the placement of the points $x_1,x_2,\ldots, x_N$ can be determined up to knowledge of the measure $\mu$ at certain dyadic resolution scales depending only on $d,p,q$.
+This multiscale argument applies in all regimes, and is amenable to obtaining both asymptotic and nonasymptotic results.

 The first main result is as follows: